kitkat-96/refresh_ticket_tool/README.md

 ```bash
 pip install -r requirements.txt
 ```
 6. Now we are ready to run the refresh script.
-Run the correct file for which browser you are using.
-If you are using a Mac I recommend you run the Firefox version.
-This is because the Chrome version crashes on Mac.
+Run the following command:
 ```bash
 python final_firefox.py
 ```